dntfury/my_django_template/README.md

 ### How To Run the project
 goto directory "mysite"
->python manage.py migrate
+>python manage.py migrate.

->python manage.py runserver
+>python manage.py runserver.

 open 127.0.0.1:8000

-to add usermail(fake for local):
+to add usermail(fake for local):INstruction yet to be added